vedullakiran/loans/README.md

 # Loan Management Application - Setup Guide

-This guide provides instructions on how to set up and run the Loan Management Application.
+The Loan Management Application is a Java-based application for managing loan applications, loans, repayments, and payment terms.
+This README provides an overview of the application and instructions for setting it up and using it.

 ## Prerequisites